tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_parameters.md

 The `{PhoneNumber}` value is described in the description of the endpoint rather than in another section that lists the query parameters you can pass to the endpoint.

-## Note any max and min values
+Here are a few other details to remember when describing parameters:

-If a parameter has a maximum or minimum value, or there are particular rate limits, you should note these when describing the parameters.
+* Note whether the parameter has a maximum or minimum value.

-## Note whether parameters are optional or required

-Note whether the parameters are optional or required.
+* Note whether the parameters are optional or required.

-{{tip}} When you test the API, try running an endpoint without the required parameters.
-See what kind of response comes back (and include that response in your response codes section).{{end}}
+{{tip}} When you test the API, try running an endpoint without the required parameters, or with the wrong parameters.
+See what kind of error response comes back.
+Include that response in your response codes section.{{end}}

 ## Passing parameters in the JSON body

 Not all APIs use browser URLs to submit requests.
 Sometimes REST APIs allow only server-to-server communication.
 With this approach, you might pass parameters in the body of the POST in a JSON format.

-For example, the endpoint URL may be something simple, such as /surfreport/{beachId}`.
-But in the body of the HTTP request, you include a JSON object formatted as such:
+For example, the endpoint URL may be something simple, such as `/surfreport/{beachId}`.
+But in the body of the HTTP request, you include a JSON object formatted, like this:

 ```
 {